 Targets for installing solar water heaters had not been met due to delays in finalising the implementing contract with Eskom and the local content verification outcomes projected by the South African Bureau of Standards.

-The Solar Water Heater Programme will now be managed by the DoE.
-Spending of R1.2 billion over the medium term on 131 146 solar water heaters is projected.
+The DoE will now manage the Solar Water Heater Programme.
+Spending of R1,2 billion over the medium term on 131 146 solar water heaters is projected.
 The budget for solar water heater service providers is in the Energy Efficiency subprogramme of the Clean Energy programme and is expected to grow at an average annual rate of 49.8% over the medium term.